hpssjellis/maker100-leaders-robotics/PAC.md

 **What if the technology changes?**
 Expected and fine.
 The curriculum emphasizes concepts and connections, not one fixed generation of hardware.

+**Who pays if this becomes a full course?**
+The PAC funds the pilot.
+If the school decides to run Maker100 as a full course afterward, that funding should come from the school/district, not the PAC.

 ## Suggested Pilot Steps

 1. **Identify a host course** (CS, web design, robotics, electronics, engineering, or similar) and a willing teacher.